This post has been sponsored by the New York Beef Council. All opinions are my own.

 - Remove steak from bag and place on a paper towel-lined plate.
 Pat dry very carefully on both sides.

 - Over very high heat, place a heavy skillet over the hottest burner and preheat until it starts to smoke.

-- Add 1 tbsp canola oil in hot skillet.
+- Add 1 tablespoon canola oil in hot skillet.

 - Gently lay the steak in the skillet using set of tongs.
 Add 1 tablespoon butter.

 - After 15 seconds, flip the steak so the second side comes into contact with the pan.
 Repeat, flipping the steak every 15-30 seconds until it has developed a nice brown sear, about a minute and half total.

 - Using tongs, pick up the steak and rotate it so the edge is in direct contact with the skillet.
 Continue to cook, rotating steak along the edge until all edges are browned.
 About another 45 seconds total.